DavidsonGroup/longhaul/README.md

 ```

 ##### Add Block Coordinates to Mapping Data Frame: blessy.addStartsEnds(mapping_df)
-This function adds several columns needed for the domain deduplication to the mapping data frame, based on existing columns.
+This function adds several columns needed for the domain deduplication process to the input mapping data frame, based on existing columns.
 More specifically, this functions creates exonStarts and exonEnds columns corresponding to the start and end genomic coordinates of exons within a transcript, and likewise for its domains with blockStarts and blockEnds.

 ```R
 # Example mapping data frame